UPDATE: Research Guide on Transboundary Freshwater Treaties and Other Resources

 NOTE: The idea of creating this research guide was originally conceived by Barbara H. Bean, a Reference Librarian and Adjunct Professor at Michigan State University College of Law, East Lansing, Michigan, who wrote the original article.

-(Previously updated by Arundhati A. Satkalmi in February 2014)
+(Previously updated by Arundhati A. Satkalmi in February 2014 and in November/December 2017)

 See the Archive Version!